SovereignCloudStack/standards/Standards/scs-XXXX-v1-volume-type-standard.md

 As an SCS user, I want to be able to create volumes with certain common features, such as encryption or replication, and to do so in a standardized manner as well as programmatically.
-This standard outlines a way of formally advertising these common features for a volume type to non-privileged users, so that the most suitable volume type can be discovered and selected easily — both by the human user and by a program.
+This standard outlines a way of formally advertising these common aspects for a volume type to non-privileged users, so that the most suitable volume type can be discovered and selected easily — both by the human user and by a program.